Turkey in the Eurovision Song Contest 1984: At Eurovision

+The contest was broadcast on TRT Televizyon (with commentary by Başak Doğru).
+The show was watched by 40 million viewers.

-On the night of the contest Beş Yıl Önce On Yıl Sonra performed 15th in the running order following Germany and preceding Finland.
+On the night of the contest, Beş Yıl Önce On Yıl Sonra performed 15th in the running order following Germany and preceding Finland.
 In the final they were not accompanied by Arif sağ.
 At the close of the voting Halay had received 37 points placing Turkey 12th.
 8 participants had voted for Halay.
 This was the best result Turkey ever had in Eurovision up to 1984.
 The Turkish jury awarded its 12 points to Spain.

+One of the promotional films, which was shown to all delegations, had ignited a controversy.
+Bülent Varol, head of the Turkish delegation, reported to the EBU that "Turkey is not an Arab country and has no relation to Arab music and cannot be represented with a fey".
+However, the promotional film wasn't changed despite the scandal.